 An interdisciplinary distinguished visiting scholar at Ithaca College in New York, Steingraber most recently was a faculty member at Cornell University’s Center for the Environment.
 She has a doctorate in biology from the University of Michigan, a master’s in English from Illinois State University and has had visiting fellowships at such institutions as the University of Illinois and Radcliffe/Harvard.

-Presentations at Calvin College:Living Downstream: Health and the Environment
+Presentations at Calvin University:Living Downstream: Health and the Environment

 Part of the: January Series

 Friday, January 9, 2009